 11. NOTICE!
 Incorrect tightening torques and unsecured screw connections can lead to damage to the on-load tap-changer.
-Carefully screw tap-selector connecting leads to connecting piece or connecting lug.
+Screw the tap-selector connecting leads to the connecting piece with care.
 Comply with the specified tightening torque, secure screw connections and snap the screening caps in place over the screw heads.